 Then, your money will start working for you even while you sleep.

-The younger you are when you begin investing, the more your investments will grow.
+The younger you begin investing, the more your investments will grow.
 And you’ll never be younger than you are today!

 Take advantage of free stock programs